Sayuki0x/react-tail-printer/README.md

 }
 ```

 You can name the values anything you'd like.
-If the log has contains any of the strings in the `strings` array, it will apply the CSS class of whatever is in the `class`.
+If the log has contains any of the strings in the `value.strings` array, it will apply the CSS class of whatever is in the `value.class`.

 Example: if my log output contains "TurtleCoin", a css class will be applied to the line of "has-text-success has-text-weight-bold".
+(From the `success` value)

 ### Removing substrings